Hillelmed/microbean-helm/README.md

 The [microBean Helm project][12] lets you work with the server-side componentry of [Helm][0] from Java.

-This means your Java applications can now manage applications in your Kubernetes cluster using the [Helm][0] notions of [charts][3] and [releases][9].
+This means your Java applicadations can now manage applications in your Kubernetes cluster using the [Helm][0] notions of [charts][3] and [releases][9].